mel-florance/VulkanLab/README.md

 VulkanLab is just a test project to discover Vulkan.

+## Documentation

+You can find the documentation at [https://vyraax.github.io/VulkanLab/html](https://vyraax.github.io/VulkanLab/html/)

 ## Installation

-Use the project generator [premake](https://premake.github.io/) to generate the project files.
+Use the project generator [https://cmake.org/](https://cmake.org/) to generate the project files.

 ###### Linux